GKV vs PKV Health Insurance Calculator

 FAQs

-PKV premiums increase with age as your statistical healthcare usage rises.
-Insurers build in mandatory aging provisions (Altersrückstellungen) to soften increases, but expect premium growth after 50–60.
-This is the key financial risk of PKV versus GKV, where contributions only track your income.
+PKV premiums increase as your statistical healthcare usage rises with age.
+Insurers are required to build Altersrückstellungen (ageing provisions) into premiums to reduce future increases, but meaningful premium growth typically begins after 50–60.
+This long-term cost trajectory is the central financial risk of PKV compared to GKV, where contributions only depend on your income, not your age or health history.